Dog Suffocation Awareness: Bree Almost Suffocated In A Chip Bag—Prevent Pet Suffocation

 Panicked and in shock, Jude began performing CPR on poor Bree who gradually started taking ragged breaths.

-Wrapping her struggling pup in a towel, Jude raced Bree to the local animal hospital where the vet quickly put her in an oxygen tank and wrapped her in heat pads to raise her dangerously low body temperature.
+Wrapping her struggling pup in a towel, Jude raced Bree to the local animal hospital.
+The vet quickly put her in an oxygen tank and wrapped her in heat pads to raise her dangerously low body temperature.

 The vet estimated Bree would only have lasted another two or three minutes had Jude not found her in time.

-Bree is now back home playing with her loving and grateful family showing no ill side effects from her near-death experience.
-What is different about Bree’s encounter with a chip bag is that it had a happy ending.
+Bree is now back home, playing with her loving, grateful family.
+She isn’t showing any ill side effects from her near-death experience.
+What is different about Bree’s encounter with a chip bag is the happy ending.

 Most dogs are not so lucky

-Since I founded Prevent Pet Suffocation after my rescue dog, Blue, tragically suffocated in a Cheetos bag in December 2011, I am contacted regularly by devastated owners who have lost their dog to pet suffocation from a chip bag or other food packaging.
+I founded Prevent Pet Suffocation after my rescue dog, Blue, tragically suffocated in a Cheetos bag in December 2011.
+I am contacted regularly by devastated owners who have lost their dog to pet suffocation.

 Panicked and in shock, Jude began performing CPR on poor Bree who gradually started taking ragged breaths.